Ah31/Ah31.github.io/about.md

 permalink: /about/
 ---

 Hey!
 I am Parnika.
-I am currently a budding researcher exploring RL.
-I usually write about topics I believe have been remarable on my journey and am hugely interested where the interface can happen among wonderful tech of today.
+I am currently a budding researcher exploring RL and usually write about topics I believe have been remarable on my journey.

 ### More Information